 The main objective of this task was to devise methods and procedures to map volumetric distribution of residual oil saturation in a reservoir after secondary production.

-Task leader: Tor Bjørnstad, Special Advisor, IFE (email@example.com)
+Task leader: Tor Bjørnstad, Special Advisor

 This task have, over time, consisted of two main subject parts: 1. interwell tracing divided between development of SOR measurement technology for flooded volumes and improved fracture/fissure description by application of nanoparticles and 2. near-well SOR determination divided between the development of new on-line analysable fluorescent molecular esters and their hydrolysis products for push-and-pull operation, and the development of an innovative concept of using nanoparticles as carriers (nanocarriers) for simultaneous transport of passive and partitioning tracers some distance into the reservoir before simultaneous release and back-production.

-Previously, continued work on particle tracers (carbon quantum dots or C-dots) for fracture detection was merged with the program for development of nanoparticle carriers (sub-project 2.5.4) for the dr-student Arun Kumar Panneer Selvam (started in March 2019).
-The remaining time for the dr.-student should be concentrated on nanocarrier development.
-This program, which has a considerable potential if completed successfully, has been allocated extra economic and manpower resources, and will be the main focus for the rest of 2021.
+Previously, continued work on particle tracers (carbon quantum dots or C-dots) for fracture detection was merged with the program for development of nanoparticle carriers (sub-project 2.5.4) for the PhD student Arun Kumar Panneer Selvam (started in March 2019).
+The remaining time for the PhD student should be concentrated on nanocarrier development.
+This program, which has a considerable potential if completed successfully, has been allocated extra economic and manpower resources, and was the main focus for 2021.

-- 2.5.1 Development and testing of nanoparticles as tailor-made tracers for improved reservoir description and for measurement of defined reservoir properties (postdoc project) (links will be provided)
+2.5.1 Development and testing of nanoparticles as tailor-made tracers for improved reservoir description and for measurement of defined reservoir properties (postdoc project) (links will be provided)

-- 2.5.2 Single-Well Chemical Tracer Technology, SWCTT, for measurement of SOR and efficiency of EOR methods (links will be provided)
+2.5.2 Single-Well Chemical Tracer Technology, SWCTT, for measurement of SOR and efficiency of EOR methods (postdoc project by Mahmoud Ould Metidji)